Special Educational Needs and Disability Information Report

 What training have the staff supporting children with SEND had or are having?

 All staff members, including teachers and TAs, receive regular training to best support the specific needs of the pupils with SEND.
-Regular visits are made to the Specific Learning Difficulties base and Colnbrook School for specific training on areas such as supporting dyslexia and autism within the classroom.
+This training may be held at school and be led by professionals from the visual impairment team, autism team, SALT team or others as appropriate.
+Alternatively, staff may attend specialist training outside of school, specific to the children that they are working with.
 Additionally, the SENDCo has gained the Masters Level National Award for Special Educational Needs Co-ordinator and receives ongoing SEND training in specific areas.
-Weekly TA meetings are led by the SENDCo.

 What specialist services and expertise are available at or accessed by Nascot Wood Junior School?